tazzben/EconScripts/Simulations/Python/EG Statistic/README.md

 # EGSimulation - Compute Ellison & Glaeser Critical Regions by Simulation #

 By using a simulation of firm sizes (using a lognormal distribution) and specified geographic regions, standard deviations and employee head count, we can compute the critical regions for the Ellison & Glaeser statistic.
-In the process, it also calculates herfindahl values and provides critical regions.
+In the process, it also calculates Herfindahl values and provides critical regions.

 ## Usage ##